September was an exciting month for my business.

 I'll be using Elementor Pro to design my webpages without touching the backend code.

 For the price, I think it's a bargain compared to hiring freelance developers or designers.

 If you've read all the way here, thanks for sticking with me! 🙂

-Next month, I’ll be completing my site design using GeneratePress and Elementor Pro.
+Next month, I'll be completing my website design using GeneratePress and Elementor Pro.

-My goal is to create a modern site that conveys professionalism and trustworthiness.
+My goal is to create a modern website that conveys professionalism and trustworthiness.